hjnowakowski/math-latex/README.md

 # math-latex
 This repository contains some important analysis formulas and mathematical academic reports.

-Currently following assignment are available:
+Currently following assignments are available:

 |    Type     | Topic           | language  |
 | ------------- |:-------------:| -----:|